tomgxz/Kraken/README.md

     if (field.length < minLen) {return `${fieldName} must be greater than ${minLen-1} characters.`}
     if (!canHaveSpace && field.includes(" ")) {return `${fieldName} cannot contain spaces.`}
     if (!canHaveSpecialChar) {
-      var char;
+      // Iterate through each character in specialChar to see if its in the input
+      // I didn't use regex for this as I wanted to be able to tell the user which character wasn't allowed var char;
       for (var i=0;i<specialChar.length;i++) {
         char=specialChar[i]